-1) Complete and submit weekly homework assignment.
-All homework assignments will be due on Sunday at 11:59 PM.
+1) Complete and submit a homework assignment if there is one.
+All homework assignments will be due on Thursday at 11:59 PM.

-In addition, students are expected to complete and submit two exams and one final project.
+In addition, students are expected to complete and submit three exams.
 All submissions are made through the Canvas course site.
-Each student's lowest-graded quiz and in-class will be dropped (no questions asked).
-Please note that there will be NO dropped homework grades.
 Every student is responsible for being aware of all posted course material and all announcements made during class even if they do not explicitly appear on the syllabus.